jbrucker/guessing-game/README.md

 The Main class in JavaFX extends Application and overrides a *callback method* named `start(Stage)`.
 When the `main` method calls **launch** (a method in the superclass), it initializes JavaFX and *calls back* to your `start` method.

-The GameApp class uses a typical code template, but there are other ways of starting JavaFx.
+The GameApp class uses a typical code template, but there are other ways of starting JavaFX.

 ```java
 public class GameApp extends Application {